ItzNxthaniel/ItzNxthaniel/README.md

 * Schools Website.
 * BoredomHub Website.
 * Possible update for SchanaModGlobalChat.
-* A few dayz mod ideas, I'd like to make.
+* DayZ mod ideas, I'd like to make.

 *They're all going terribly.
 Packed with work.*